Plondone/qPCR/README.md

 3    | A3            | Sample 1    | Gene 2    | 18.98

-## Annotation files
+## Annotation file (if necessary)

-Two annotation files need to be created: one for genes and samples.

-### Sample file

-This annotation file only necessary if you used a blanc sample or if you want to add more annotation to your samples.
+Sometimes you have more variables then only one.
+In this case an annotation file can become handy.
 Here is an example of how it should look:

 Sample Name | Condition | Mouse | ...
 ----------|-----------|-----------|------